Code-Institute-Submissions/pls/README.md

  - A Home page displaying an overview of products and services offered by the business to current and potential customers.
- - A Hire products page displaying images and descriptions of the types of hire equipment available for hire.
+ - A Hire products page displaying images and descriptions of the types of equipment available for hire.
- - A Contact page containing a form for users to contact and make enquiries with PLS.
+ - A Contact page containing an enquiry form for users to contact PLS.

 **Design**